khalilgharbaoui/catchat-react-js-front-end/README.md

 ###Info:

-CatChat is made with a ReactJS Front-end, connected to a FeathersJS / SocketIO / ExpressJS, Back-end API that uses MongoDB.
+CatChat is made with a [ReactJS Front-end](https://github.com/khalilgharbaoui/catchat-react-js-front-end), connected to a FeathersJS / SocketIO / ExpressJS, [Back-end API](https://github.com/khalilgharbaoui/catchat-feathers-js-mongodb-api-back-end) that uses MongoDB.
-We basically made this app during our traineeship at Codaisseur to get familiar with diffrent kinds of frameworks.
+We basically created this app during our traineeship at Codaisseur to get familiar with diffrent kinds of frameworks.

 ###Team